When Mental Health Gets in the Way of Your Writing: An Interview With Emma (Science at Your Doorstep)

 I don’t really have a success story that qualifies me to offer concrete advice.
 But I can ask you to take my word for it that (1) your writing is worth it and (2) you are worth it, and it is 100% okay to turn away a beta who doesn’t seem to offer what you need!
 Think about what you feel you need most as a growing writer, and watch out for indicators that prospective betas might be hurtful to you instead.

 Ali: I think that’s hugely valuable advice, and finding the right beta for you is so incredibly important.
 I’m actually the kind of writer who gets on okay with “no news is good news” style feedback, so long as I get some reassurance that the piece as a whole is working well.
 But I have plenty of writer friends who find that a very discouraging way to get feedback and who would much rather have a good balance of positive and negative comments.
-I’m so impressed that despite a lot of discouragement, from your mother earlier in life, from that destructive feedback from that beta reader, and more, you’ve managed to keep writing.
+Despite the discouragement and destructive feedback you’ve dealt with, you’ve managed to keep writing.
 Can you talk a bit about what writing means for you?

 Emma: Writing is one place where I feel I can actually get my ideas across and communicate.
 Talking, it usually feels like all my words are inadequate and there’s so much more I don’t know how to say.
 But when writing, I have the power of metaphor and figurative language at my side, and a whole new toolbox built by other writers of the world and the past.
 It’s empowering.
 (I was never taught the communicative toolbox parents are supposed to pass on to their children.
 Just shut down any time I tried to express anything.)

-And I suppose, the main reason I haven’t stopped is that I feel I can’t.
-Generally, I’m a very scientific, very rational person.
-I have a deep drive to explain the world and I believe nothing is inherently inexplicable.
-But writing has an element of “magic” to me that I’ve actually shied away from truly explaining.
-I don’t truly believe in fantasy worlds – I believe in what’s in front of me, what can be proven.
-But there’s a part of me that believes the stories I write.
+And I suppose, the main reason I haven’t stopped is that there’s a part of me that believes the stories I write.
 They feel real.
 The characters become real.
 They become vessels for me to live vicariously, but that works because they feel as if they truly exist.
 It’s important to me to “do right by” my characters, as if anything less would be “unfair” to them somehow – as if they’re real people I could mistreat.
 I feel it’s important to respect them, almost on the same level I would respect other real humans.

 Another important reason is that I had one very supportive person in my life: my grandma.
 In nearly every sense, she was a real mom to me.
 She died in 2017, but before that, she always made me feel as if there was so much more to my stories than I initially saw.
 She envisioned depth and complexity in my characters that hadn’t even occurred to me, and she seemed so genuinely inspired that I really feel my most important projects wouldn’t have become what they are today without her.
 Ever since I lost her, it’s become that much harder to have confidence in my writing.